Diminished seventh chord: Symmetry

 Nineteenth-century composers in particular often make use of this enharmonic to use these chords for modulations.
 Percy Goetschius calls it the "enharmonic chord."

-As a result of the symmetry of the chord, if you ignore enharmonic spelling, there are only three distinct diminished seventh chords, the other nine being enharmonically equivalent to those three.
+Given the symmetry of the chord (and ignoring enharmonic spelling), it follows that there are only three distinct diminished seventh chords (as opposed to twelve), each a conflation of four enharmonic equivalents.
 Using Piston's incomplete-ninth analysis discussed above, a single diminished seventh chord, without enharmonic change, is capable of the following analyses: V, V/ii, V/III (in minor), V/iii (in major), V/iv, V/V, V/VI (in minor), V/vi (in major), V/VII (in minor).
-Since the chord may be enharmonically written in four different ways without changing the sound, we may multiply the above by four, making a total of forty-eight possible interpretations.
+Since the chord may be enharmonically written in four different ways without changing the sound, the above can be multiplied by four, yielding a total of forty-eight possible interpretations.
 More conservatively, each assumed root may be used as a dominant, tonic, or supertonic, giving twelve possibilities.

 The octatonic scale (or diminished scale), a symmetric scale, may be conceived of as two interlocking diminished seventh chords, which may be rearranged into the alpha chord.